Grammar AdviceGrammar, Advice

 Conclusion

 Despite being often misused and misunderstood, the differences between a semicolon and a colon are fairly simple.
 There are fewer uses for the semicolon, so you may want to familiarize yourself with its proper use first.
+To check if your sentences are correct after trying to apply these rules, you can also use an online grammar checker.
+This tool can help confirm whether you've used semicolons and colons correctly.

 Hopefully, this article helps you to learn the purpose of each punctuation mark to better utilize them in your writing.